 Access to Education, Opportunity to Serve

-During four years at Wilkes, you’ll commit to participate in this unique work-study experience that blends community service with enrichment and training activities.
+During your time at Wilkes, you’ll commit to participate in this unique work-study experience that blends community service with enrichment and training activities.
 The program provides financial support for your education and promotes:

 Inspired by the motto “Access to Education, Opportunity to Serve,” Bonner alumni share their talents on a local, national and global level.